laristra/flecsph/app/sodtube/README.md

 # Sod Shock Tube test

-This test implement the 1D sod shock tube test.
+This test implements five standard Sod shock tube tests in 1D (see e.g. Toro 1999, "Riemann Solvers and Numerical Methods for Fluid Dynamics").

-## Generate the data
+## Generating initial data
 Using the generator like:

-    % mpirun -np X ./sodtube_generator <number of particles>
+    % mpirun -np X ./sodtube_generator [-n <number of particles> [-t <testnum>]]

+where <testnum> is a number from 1 to 5 (1 by default), and number of particles is 1000 by default.
-This will generates a h5part file name h5part_sodtube.h5part which is directly read by the program.
+This will produce an h5part file named `h5part_sodtube.h5part` to be input into the evolution code.

-## Running the application
+## Running the evoluiton app

-    % mpirun -np X ./sotube
+    % mpirun -np X ./sodtube

-As long as FleCSI does not provide a way to read the file name, it is hardcoded in the main_driver.cc file.
+As long as FleCSI does not provide a way to read the file name, it is hardcoded in the main_driver.cc file to be `h5part_sodtube.h5part`.

-The current version generate an output_sodtube.h5part file with the result.
+The current version generates a file `output_sodtube.h5part` with the result.

 ## Visualize resutls